- Litigation Overview

 Click on any of the following links to see more information on a variety of patent damages topics.
 These pages also include links to relevant court opinions.

-Patent Damages Blog – Chris Marchese and Danielle Williams have a patent damages blog with frequent updates on the fast-moving world of patent damages.
+Patent Damages Blog – Chris Marchese has a patent damages blog with frequent updates on the fast-moving world of patent damages.
 Be sure to visit and follow the blog.
-You can also follow their damages updates on Twitter, www.twitter.com/patentdamages.
+You can also follow his damages updates on Twitter, www.twitter.com/patentdamages.

 Patent Damages Primer – This page offers an overview on the basic damages-related issues, including lost profits, reasonable royalty, prejudgment and post-judgment interest, limitations on damages, and enhancement of damages.